 The Hyundai Kona Electric is quick off the mark, but the handling is safe and sensible

 |Model||0-62mph||Top speed||Driven wheels||Power|

 Hyundai Kona Electric motor, 0-62mph and acceleration

 A 201bhp electric motor helps the Kona to a 0-62mph time of 7.6 seconds, but in spite of that relatively decent on-paper time, the Kona’s acceleration doesn’t really add any sense of excitement to driving it, as its 1.7-tonne weight always makes itself felt.
-The 39kWh version is less powerful and so the 0-62mph sprint and top speed take a hit: 9.7 seconds and 96mph respectively.
+The 39kWh version is less powerful and so the 0-62mph sprint and top speed take a hit to 9.7 seconds and 96mph respectively.

 Paddles behind the steering wheel let you adjust the regenerative braking system, allowing you to gently slow the car to a stop while giving the battery a boost – without touching the brake pedal.
 Progress is pleasingly silent inside, unless you’re accelerating hard, when a faint whine from the motor is audible.
 In order to alert pedestrians and cyclists to your approach, a not-unpleasant harmonic hum (required by law) replaces the engine note of a traditional car at low speeds.